dynamsoft-docs/label-recognition-docs/programming/javascript/release-notes/javascript-2.md

 ## 2.0.0 (11/02/2021)

+<div class="fold-panel-prefix"></div>

+### Version Highlights <i class="fa fa-caret-down"></i>

+<div class="fold-panel-start"></div>

+{%- include release-notes/product-highlight-2.0.md -%}

+<div class="fold-panel-end"></div>

+### Edition Highlights

+* Developed with pure web technologies (WebAssembly, JavaScript, HTML and CSS) and work across browsers and platforms with no installation required.
 * Based on the algorithm of Dynamsoft Label Recognizer v2.0.0.
+* Supports decoding of various formats of source data.
-* Integrated with Dynamsoft Camera Enhancer v2.0.0 to support continuous scanning of frames from a video input for label text.
+* Integrated with Dynamsoft Camera Enhancer v2.0.0 to support continuous label scanning of frames from a video input.